webbtj/music-site/_posts/2017-07-07-words-are-useless.md

 Today is the day, the first of four re-releases of the original And All That Were Left Were Monsters albums and EPs!
-Words Are Useless, the electronic, experimental, instrumental album originally released in 2013 is now available on on Spotify, iTunes, Amazon, Google Play Music, Bandcamp and basically every other streaming and digital music service out there.
+Words Are Useless, the electronic, experimental, instrumental album originally released in 2013 is now available on Spotify, iTunes, Amazon, Google Play Music, Bandcamp and basically every other streaming and digital music service out there.

 Words Are Useless available on
 [Spotify](https://goo.gl/WBRneE)